Gemini

 Two main interfaces are available: the standard buy/sell view and ActiveTrader.
 The default mode is streamlined for beginners, with intuitive navigation and quick access to core actions.

-Fee logic can be confusing at first.
-The standard view blends a transaction fee with a convenience fee, while ActiveTrader uses a tiered maker/taker model.
-It pays to learn both before choosing.
+Fee logic can take a moment to understand.
+The standard view combines a transaction fee with a convenience fee, while ActiveTrader uses a tiered maker/taker model.
+If your goal is to reduce trading costs, review both fee structures before placing trades.

 Display and Touch Controls